mine-js/mine.js/README.md

 </div>

 ## How to apply?
-Download Paper or Bungee Version. and put it to plugins folder.\
+Download Paper or Bungee Version. and put it to the plugins folder.\
 Script folder is `plugins/js`!
 ## How to build?
 Run build task of Bukkit or Bungee module!